PTO2306/Kizuno-Peer-to-Peer-Mentorship/README.md

 ---

 ## 1. Introduction
-Kizuno was built by a team of young professionals who wanted a better way to learn and grow through real human connection.
+Kizuno was built by a team of devs who wanted a better way to learn and grow through real human connection.
 Instead of impersonal online courses, Kizuno helps people connect locally to teach, learn, and collaborate on real-world skills — creating a network of shared growth and mentorship.

 ---